weaslbe/evaluate-human-balance-with-apache-spark-and-spark-streaming/project/starter/README.md

 # STEDI Ecosystem

+This project is part of the Data Streaming Nanodegree Program on Udacity.
+It is about Apache Spark and Apache Kafka, Redis and the Kafka ecosystem to build a stream processing application that shows a real-time fall risk graph of study participants of a human balance while walking study.
+For that, it might make sense to rename the project to `nd029-c2-apache-spark-and-spark-streaming-starter` so the scripts work.
+---

 You work for the data science team at STEDI, a small startup focused on assessing balance for seniors.
 STEDI has an application that collects data from seniors during a small exercise.
 The user logs in, and then selects the customer they are working with.
 Then the user starts a timer, and clicks a button with each step the senior takes.
 When the senior has reached 30 steps, their test is finished.
 The data transmitted enables the application to monitor seniors’ balance risk.

 - Start the docker workspace from the root of the repository folder: